zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/v1/customresourcedefinition.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">List&lt;string&gt;</a></span>
     </dt>
-    <dd>{{% md %}}x-kubernetes-list-map-keys annotates an array with the x-kubernetes-list-type `map` by specifying the keys used as the index of the map.
+    <dd>x-kubernetes-list-map-keys annotates an array with the x-kubernetes-list-type `map` by specifying the keys used as the index of the map.

 This tag MUST only be used on lists that have the "x-kubernetes-list-type" extension set to "map".
 Also, the values specified for this attribute must be a scalar typed field of the child structure (no nesting is supported).

-The properties specified must either be required or have a default value, to ensure those properties are present for all list items.{{% /md %}}</dd>
+The properties specified must either be required or have a default value, to ensure those properties are present for all list items.</dd>

     <dt class="property-optional"
             title="Optional">